Invisible Payments exp.

 What I did?

-Defined and validated the value proposition and key KPIs through concept testing and several workshops with different stakeholders..
+Defined and validated the value proposition and key KPIs through concept testing and several workshops with different stakeholders.

-Defined and validated the value proposition and key KPIs through concept testing and several workshops with different stakeholders..
+Defined and validated the value proposition and key KPIs through concept testing and several workshops with different stakeholders.

-Defined and validated the value proposition and key KPIs through concept testing and several workshops with different stakeholders..
+Defined and validated the value proposition and key KPIs through concept testing and several workshops with different stakeholders.

-Designed three seamless payment flows: Order Ahead, Biometric Payment, and Pay at Table.
+Lead the design of those 3 seamless payment flows: Order Ahead, Biometric Payment, and Pay at Table.

-Designed three seamless payment flows: Order Ahead, Biometric Payment, and Pay at Table.
+Lead the design of those 3 seamless payment flows: Order Ahead, Biometric Payment, and Pay at Table.

-Designed three seamless payment flows: Order Ahead, Biometric Payment, and Pay at Table.
+Lead the design of those 3 seamless payment flows: Order Ahead, Biometric Payment, and Pay at Table.

 Design Process